Recruit our graduates and students, and you will benefit from talent that comes equipped for the challenges of the workplace.

-The School of Computer Science students have, since the inception of these courses, shown themselves to be outstanding in the workplace.
+The Department of Computer Science students have, since the inception of these courses, shown themselves to be outstanding in the workplace.
 Recent innovations in teaching include a first year EBL (Enquiry Based Learning) group project, which has given the students a set of skills including effective team working, self-organisation and team management.

 - BSc courses - industrial placements on BSc degrees involve a placement between 9 and 14 months between the end of the second year of study and the start of the final year of study.

 - MEng courses - a placement is undertaken during the summer vacation between second and third year, and between third and final year.
 These placements will be for a minimum of 8 weeks and maximum of 12 weeks.

 We endeavour to finalise placement opportunities by Easter, ready for placements to commence in June or July.
 However we encourage companies to get in touch about placement opportunities at any time.